Our Team

 Team member

 Ben Weeding is a physical scientist interested in using quantitative methods and data to understand and solve practical problems.
 Ben has worked in oceanography, estuary science, high school teaching, and climate science.
 He has experience in coordinating and performing fieldwork, operating and deploying scientific equipment, community engagement, and scientific modelling and programming.
-Ben has recently submitted his doctorate, and is currently working on a range of projects involving the bias correction and evaluation of climate models at regional scales.
+Ben is currently working on a range of projects involving the bias correction and evaluation of climate models at regional scales.

 Dr Timothy Wardlaw